pklaus/pygments-markdown-highlighter/README.md

 I don't now how to install Pygments if you don't have administrative permissions on your server.
 If you do, please contact me so that I can update these instructions.

 Then install the plugin itself.
 Again, we connect via ssh and download the plugin to the WordPress plugins folder using git.
-This way it is a repository, that can be updated easily:
+This way the plugin will be a git repository and can be updated easily using `git pull`:

     ssh user@yourblog
     cd /your/blog/folder/wp-content/plugins